makew0rld/amfora/README.md

 ## Known Bugs

-- Pasting on Windows is truncated, the full paste content won't be added.
-See [#43](https://github.com/makeworld-the-better-one/amfora/issues/43) for details.
+- Pasting on Windows is truncated, the full paste content won't be added. ([#43](https://github.com/makeworld-the-better-one/amfora/issues/43))
+- ANSI codes aren't displaying properly ([#59](https://github.com/makeworld-the-better-one/amfora/issues/59))

 You can also check out [all the issues with the bug label](https://github.com/makeworld-the-better-one/amfora/issues?q=is%3Aopen+is%3Aissue+label%3Abug).